Cardinal characteristics and countable Borel equivalence relations

 \begin{lem} $\sfp\rightarrow\sfa$. \end{lem}

 \begin{proof} It suffices to observe that the morphism $\xi_-(b)=b$, $\xi_+(a)=a^c$ described in Example~\ref{ex_pleqa} is Borel and invariant. \end{proof}

 \begin{lem} $\sfp\rightarrow\sfb$. \end{lem}

 This is a difficult case in which the classical proof that $\frp\leq\frb$ apparently cannot be carried out in an invariant fashion.
 We were able to obtain only the weaker result $\sfp\rightarrow\sfu$, and the problem remained open until Tam\'as M\'atrai and Juris Stepr\=ans provided us with a positive answer.
-Since the proof will appear elsewhere, we give only a brief outline here.
+Since the proof appears in \cite{tukey}, we give only a brief outline here.